parcoach/parcoach/README.md

 At the time of writing these lines, the two main dependencies are CMake >= 3.16 and LLVM 15.

+#### Guix

+If you're using Guix, just use our manifest with `guix shell -m manifest.scm` ;)

+With this you don't even have to use pipenv in the next section as the python dependencies are in the manifest.

 ### Build instructions